I think therefore I am

 Guidance for Sky Gazing Meditation

 With eyes closed take a few moments to settle into mindful awareness of your physical presence and the gentle flow of your breath wherever you most easily experience it.
-If you find the experience of breath too subtle, rest a hand on your belly area and you'll notice its gentle rise and fall with each breath.
+If you find the experience of your breath too subtle, rest a hand on your belly area and you'll notice its gentle rise and fall with each breath.
 At some point expand your awareness to become receptive to sounds as they appear and disappear.
 Simply listen rather than labeling sounds as passing cars, birds, etc. or categorizing them according to preferences.
 Simply listen and be receptive.
 For just a few moments, engage in what nondual teacher Jean Klein described as "multidimensional welcoming with no center."

 Now open your eyes and softly rest your gaze on the sky.
 If you can, fill your visual field only with your experience of the sky to enjoy panoramic vision.
-Continue to rest your awareness on the flow of your breath as you enjoy the vastness of the sky, with a soft gaze.
+Continue to rest your awareness on the flow of your breath as you visually enjoy the vastness of the sky, with a soft gaze.